 Design rendering of Castro-Mission Health Center capital improvements

-Castro-Mission Health Center will be remodeling its building.
-Before construction, the clinic will temporarily move in July 2019 to 995 Potrero Ave., 1st floor, on the Zuckerberg San Francisco General (ZSFG) campus.
+To prepare for a building remodel, Castro-Mission Health Center temporarily moved on July 9, 2019, to 995 Potrero Ave., 1st floor, on the Zuckerberg San Francisco General (ZSFG) campus.

 Established in 1965, Castro-Mission Health Center, at 3850 17th St., is the first public health center in San Francisco.
 Formerly known as Health Center 1, today the clinic serves about 4,100 patients annually.
 More than 64% of patients have received care at Castro-Mission Health Center for more than 3 years.